SParb/SParb-CodeInstitute-Capstone-Project/README.md

 </details>

 <details><summary>Try to edit or delete comment that does not belong to the logged in user</summary>
-If a logged in user cannot edit or delete a comment they did not post.
+A logged in user cannot edit or delete a comment they did not post.

 ![Try to edit or delete comment that does not belong to the logged in user](README_assets/testing/CommentLoggedIn.jpg)
 </details>